chenbadream/INT-ACT/README.md

 ```

 > [!IMPORTANT]
-> This alone does not allow inference.
-It only installed the inference server.
+> This only installed the dependency for training and inference server.
+Full-scale inference requires installing the inference client (simulator) dependencies.

-Inference under different environments, such as Simpler, Simpler-ManiSkill3, Libero, or real world requires installing their own dependency in a separate environment.
+Inference under different environments, such as `Simpler`, `Simpler-ManiSkill3`, `Libero`, or real world requires installing their own dependency in a separate environment.

 We do this to allow a server-client architecture that can separate the very different compute demands of doing training vs. running experiments on a robot